 The Pitt Market

 The Pitt began as a once a month market but currently runs every Saturday and Sunday for a large part of the year.
-Their opening dates often change season to season, so to check their current dates visit their website and see their Facebook page to find out who their current vendors are.
+Their opening dates often change season to season, so to check their current dates visit their Facebook page and find out what tasty treats will be on offer.
 Opening times are 12noon to 10pm, children are welcome to 8pm.
 Entry costs £2.
 A yearly event to look out for is the Scottish Street Food Awards, where you can sample the very best Street Food from across Scotland!

 Edinburgh's Christmas Market